This Halloween, I decided to do something scary. I walked my meat-eating buns into Vegan Haven, Seattle’s only all-vegan grocery store.

 I brought home a pound of Beyond Meat “Beyond Beef” ($11.30) and 10 slices of Violife “Smoked Provolone Slices” ($5.45) to make vegan cheeseburgers.
 I should add that the checkout process at Vegan Haven is Earth-Friendly.
 The store offers paperless options for receipts and gift cards, and compostable paper bags instead of plastic.
 (I tried to trick Kevin by asking for a plastic bag.
 It didn’t work.)

 So I fried up the burgers, melted the cheese on them and my wife and I had a nice vegan meal.
-The experience wasn’t quite as dramatic as the headline suggests.
 It took a few bites for my mind and body to register that after 25+ years of beef burgers, this one was different and completely okay.
 After that, it was business as usual.

 Am I on the fast track to strict veganism?
 Probably not.
 But, after diving into a vegan burger patty and coming out unscathed (healthier, actually), I’m ready to try more.
 My wife and I both loved the Violife cheese and agreed we could easily substitute ground beef with Beyond Beef.